open-data/ckan-virtual-library-import/README.md

 ckan-virtual-library-import
 ===========================

-Work intended to help adapt metadata and according mappings to Phase I of the virtual library
+Work intended to help adapt metadata and according mappings for Phase I of the Virtual Library